 These easy & fluffy sourdough pancakes are quick to whip together and perfect for using up some of your sourdough starter discard!
 You can also use fed starter, either way works!
 This is one of those recipes that I hope becomes a family tradition and my kids come home craving when they’re older!
 Thick and fluffy pancakes that are made with a mix of all-purpose and whole wheat flour.
 Filled with sourdough starter for some great nutrients and probiotics!

-What do you need to make these easy sourdough pancakes?
+What do you need to make these easy & fluffy sourdough pancakes?